How Do You Optimize Three.js Performance for Mobile Devices

 By Digital Strategy Force

-Mobile Three.js optimization requires a systematic approach: detect device capability at initialization, reduce geometry and texture complexity per tier, minimize draw calls through instancing, disable or downscale post-processing, and profile continuously with Chrome DevTools to maintain 60 frames per second across the device spectrum.
+Mobile Three.js optimization requires a systematic approach: detect device capability at initialization, reduce geometry and texture complexity per tier, minimize draw calls through instancing, disable or downscale post-processing, and profile continuously with Chrome DevTools to maintain 60.

 Step 1: How Do You Detect Device Performance Tier at Initialization?